 - Associating a new event bus with the Zendesk event source in Amazon EventBridge

 Configuring your Zendesk event source

-- In Amazon EventBridge > Amazon EventBridge Partners, click Set up under the Zendesk partner listing.
+- In Amazon EventBridge > Events > Partner event sources, click Set up under the Zendesk partner listing.
 It opens the Set up event source page.